CoVaRR-NET/duotang/CONTRIBUTING.md

  * `--liststeps` Prints the available checkpoint steps in this script.
 You can use this for the `--gotostep` argument.
  * `--gotostep` Jumps to a checkpoint step in the script, specify it as '#StepName:'.
 You must include the # at beginning and : at end.
 Use `--liststeps` to see all the available checkpoints.

+## Setup cron job for automated updates

+**First, you must modify the duotang folder paths in `scripts/UpdateMonitor.service file`** Insert the following into your crontab:
+`30 * * * *  /usr/bin/flock -n /path/to/duotang/updatemonitor.log -c "/bin/bash -e /path/to/duotang/scripts/UpdateMonitor.service >> /path/to/duotang/updatemonitor.log 2>&1"`

 # Step by step instruction to obtain data, and to generate phylogenies

 ## To obtain required data